 Provision for uncollectible accounts.
-The provision for uncollectible accounts receivable for dialysis and related lab services was 4.5% for the first and second quarters of 2017 and the second quarter of 2016.
-Based upon our historical cash collection experience and trends, we assess the provision for uncollectible accounts and adjust the provision as necessary as a result of changes in our cash collections.
+The provision for uncollectible accounts receivable for dialysis and related lab services was 4.75% for the third quarter of 2017, and was 4.50% for the second quarter of 2017 and the third quarter of 2016.
+We continue to experience higher amounts of write-offs due to uninsured and underinsured patients.
+We assess our level of provision for uncollectible accounts based upon our historical cash collection experience and trends, and have and will continue to adjust the provision as necessary as a result of changes in expectations based on our cash collections.